fanavarro/sparql_uniprot/README.md

 pharmaceuticalAnnotation
 outputFile
 ```
 All params must be provided.
 If you want to leave a param in blank, an empty string ("") must be specified for the param.
-For example, to look for protein names whose name includes "insulin" in humans:
+For example, to look for protein names whose name includes "insulin" in humans and store the results in the file "output.txt":
 ```
 python sparql_uniprot.py "" "insulin" "" "homo sapiens" "" "" "" "" "" "" "output.txt"
 ```